mitodl/ol-infrastructure/README.md

 # Overview
 This repository is a monorepo for managing the configuration and deployment of services managed by MIT Open Learning engineering.
 It uses a combination of Pulumi and PyInfra to build a pure-python deployment stack to enable more developer-friendly access to creating and modifying the systems that power the applications that we build and serve.

+All infrastructure provisioning performed via Pulumi is located under `src/ol-infrastructure/` and all configuration management written in PyInfra lives under `src/bilder`.

 # Infrastructure Management

 ## Getting Started